joostkremers/criticmarkup-emacs/README.md

 ## TODO ##

 - Commands to accept or reject all changes in one go.
 (These won't be bound to keys, though.)
-- Do not combine two adjacent additions/deletions if the author is different.
 - Mouse support?